-Become a Patron of Acacia now by donating.
-As a Patron of Acacia, your donation will be fully tax-deductable and you will be recognised on our programs.
+As a Patron of Acacia Quartet, your donation through the Australian Cultural Fund will be fully tax-deductable and you will be recognised on our programs (optional).

 'In the world premiere of Henderson’s Dombrovskis Quartet, performed by ... the Acacia Quartet, played with such clarity it was as if they had been playing Henderson’s music for most of their lives.' - Canberra City New, 2018, - read more here